renjval12/Moodie/README.md

 # Moodie
-Moodie is a full stack application TV and Movie Listing website, which fetches data from The MovieDB API to return movie and tv listings based on the results of a personality quiz of the user's choosing.
+Moodie is a full stack TV and Movie Listing application, which fetches data from The MovieDB API to return movie and tv listings based on the results of a personality quiz of the user's choosing.

 The intended demographic is 18-55 years old.